So-Cool/bLIMEy/ELECTRONICS_2025/readme.md

 predictive models and their decisions, but many such methods are limited to producing insights with respect to a single class.
-When generating explanations for several classes, reasoning over them to obtain a complete view may be difficult since they can present competing or contradictory evidence.
+When generating explanations for several classes, reasoning over them to obtain a comprehensive view may be difficult since they can present competing or contradictory evidence.
 To address this challenge we introduce the novel paradigm of *multi-class explanations*.